lmanul/424/index.md

-The Board of Managers shall obtain fidelity bonds-:in the amount of $50,000 or ‘more: for all officers and employees of the Condominium handling or _ tesponsible for Condominium funds and for the managing agent.
+The Board of Managers shall obtain fidelity bonds-:in the amount of $50,000 or ‘more: for all officers and employees of the Condominium handling or _ responsible for Condominium funds and for the managing agent.
 The premiums on such bonds shall constitute a Common Expense.

 ### Section 13.
 Compensation.